 Students also must be registered with the North Carolina Substance Abuse Professional Practice Board (NCSAPPB) prior to beginning internship.
 Perspective students should study the Board's website to familiarize themselves with state credentialing requirements for substance abuse counselors.
 In addition, students receive instruction on the Board and the registration process through the course of the program and will be assisted in the registration process by program faculty.
 Click here for the Board's "Administrative Rules": 21 NCAC 68 .0216 Background Investigation.

-For current students, the mandatory internship meeting for those wishing to begin their internships in the Spring 2016 is scheduled for Wednesday September 9, 2015 12:00-2:00pm in Eliz 1116.
+For current students, the mandatory internship meeting for those wishing to begin their internships in the Fall 2016 is scheduled for Wednesday February 10, 2016 12:00-1:30pm in HE 3524.